dyzqy/dyzqy/README.md

 - [Madness: CN2047](https://discord.com/invite/ZY3fSbKKMQ), was a planned remake of *Madness Accelerant*, turned into Fangame!
 Taking inspiration from Madness Accelerant, Madness Interactive Reloaded, Zombotron and more, i hope to make an engaging game while also not forgetting the core... **Madness.
 Moar Madness**

 ## About me🤔
 I'm a programmer, my early programming years started with HTML and later i learnt Unity C#.
-I am active on discord, and i like to mostly talk abou thought invoking discussions.
+Currently learning haxe, as it is similiar to AS3, the language I learnt to mod Flash games.
+I am very active on discord, and i like to mostly talk about thought invoking discussions.
-I have chosen this year to do somethign great, i want to make a game before reaching 17 years old.
-I'm currently 16, and have till April to make the game.
-Why?
-Well, i like a well rounded number better than 17.

 This year i hope to also achive another thing...
 Commits all year! i want to fill those black squares with a viberant green color, every single one😉

 DM me on discord(dyzqy) as it is the only social platform i use other than NewGrounds.
-Thank you for reading this ramble of a random kid and thank you!
+Thank you for reading this ramble of a random guy and thank you!

 <!--![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dyzqy&theme=dark&langs_count=5)-->